datanav/docs/DTLReferenceGuide.rst

           specified.
 If it is a string, then it should refer to a comma separated list of dataset aliases.
 In that case all the values of those aliases will be returned.
-If it is an expression then the expression is evaluated on the hops result and its result is returned.
+If it is an expression then the expression is used as a template for the hops result.
+In the template you can refer to the dataset aliases and the interpolated result is returned.
 If not specified, then it will return the last dataset alias in the list.
 This is the default.
 It can only be specified on the last HOP_SPEC argument. ``return`` cannot be used with ``recurse``.

        7. ``track-dependencies``: OPTIONAL.
 A boolean.
 The default is true.
 Can be used to disable